One in four Americans face stay-at-home orders as coronavirus spreads

 Meanwhile, the global pandemic closed in on the highest levels of power in the nation's capital.
 Two members of the U.S. House of Representatives have tested positive, and U.S. Vice President Mike Pence said he and his wife would be tested after an unidentified aide was diagnosed with the virus.
 Pence staffers said the aide had mild symptoms and had not had close contact with Pence or President Donald Trump.

+In New York City, where more than 6,000 cases have been diagnosed, about a dozen people waited for a test in the parking lot of the Brooklyn Hospital Center.
+"That's insane," city council member Mark Levine said in a phone interview.
+"If they're well enough to stand in a line, they should be home resting, they don't need a test, and they need to get out of the way."

-"We are literally scouring the globe for medical supplies," he said.
-At a White House briefing, officials said they were getting more tests to those who need them.
-The number of cases is expected to skyrocket as testing becomes more widely available.
+The number of confirmed cases is expected to skyrocket as testing becomes more widely available, and health officials are scrambling to expand hospital capacity.
+Dr. Anthony Fauci, the U.S. government's top infectious disease expert, urged Americans to postpone non-essential surgeries to keep beds available.
 Click https://tmsnrt.rs/3dkIMIL for a GRAPHIC on U.S. cases.
-SOCIAL DISTANCING GOES STATEWIDE

-New Jersey became the latest state on Saturday to adopt a statewide directive requiring residents to remain indoors except for trips to grocery stores, pharmacies, gas stations and other "essential businesses."
+New Jersey became the latest state on Saturday to adopt a statewide directive requiring residents to remain indoors except for trips to grocery stores, pharmacies, gas stations, and other "essential businesses."
 Stay-at-home orders now apply to 84 million people in states that account for a third of the nation's economy.
+Other states encouraged residents to reduce activity but did not put restrictions in place.
+Missouri went in a different direction, allowing child-care providers to take on more children.

 The state directives were for the most part issued without strict enforcement mechanisms to back them up.
-Chicago Mayor Lori Lightfoot said police would "admonish" people violating the order to go home.
+Cuomo said New York would find and close businesses that defy the order.
+Chicago Mayor Lori Lightfoot said police would "admonish" people to go home.

-"That's what we hope is the end of any kind of contact that anyone might have with the police department," she said at a briefing on Saturday.
-Cuomo said there will be a civil fine and mandatory closure for any business that is not in compliance.

-Even before the flurry of statewide stay-at-home orders, the pandemic had virtually paralyzed parts of the U.S. economy and upended lifestyles over the past week, as school districts and colleges canceled classes and many companies were shuttered, either voluntarily or by local government mandates.
-Washington state, which documented the first known U.S. coronavirus case in January and now accounts for the greatest number of deaths - 83 as of Saturday - has closed bars, restaurants, recreation venues and entertainment facilities, while banning all gatherings of more than 50 people.
+In Ridgefield, Connecticut, where six new cases were reported on Saturday, town official Rudy Marconi said he would dispatch the police to break up a teenagers' basketball game.
+"We have no other tools in our toolbox.
+We have to rely on the social distancing," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)